facebookincubator/ForgeArmory/ttps/cloud/aws/iam/revive-old-iam-user/README.md

 ## Steps

-1. **Preparation**: Ensure a valid set of AWS credentials and that the target IAM user has less than 2 access keys.
-The script provided can be used to enumerate users and verify access keys.
+1. **Preparation**: Ensure a valid set of AWS credentials and that the target IAM user has less than 2 access keys. the TTP provided can be used to enumerate users and verify access keys.

 2. **Target User Identification**: Identify the IAM user for the new access key